-5.1 This section will include the main principles the ISE will operate under, once appointed.
-5.1.1 The ISE will create the ISM by developing appropriate, detailed methodologies (the ISMM) and collecting necessary data.
+- 5.1 This section will include the main principles the ISE will operate under, once appointed. - 5.1.1 The ISE will create the ISM by developing appropriate, detailed methodologies (the ISMM) and collecting necessary data - 5.1.1.1 where reasonably required, Code Parties must comply the ISE's requests for data made under 5.1.1 - 5.1.1.2 non-compliance with 5.1.1 will be escalated to the UNCC, who in turn can escalate to the Authority - 5.1.10 The ISE will present the ISM in draft form (the "Draft ISM"), to Code Parties seeking views and will review all the issues identified and submitted in 5.1.2 The decision as to the most appropriate methodologies and data will rest response. solely with the ISE taking account of any issues raised by any stakeholders during the development and compilation of the ISM.
+5.1.11 The ISE will provide the Draft and final ISM ISMM and ISC and ISS to - other parties as appropriate) in order to ensure appropriate data supports the relevant stakeholders via the ISS for publication. creation of the ISM. - 5.1.4 The ISE will determine what data is available from parties in order to ensure appropriate data supports the creation of ISM, if deemed appropriate by the ISE, and parties should provide data where requested. - 5.1.5 The ISE will determine what relevant questions should be submitted to Code Parties, and any other parties as deemed appropriate by ISE, in order to GDPR and taking consideration of commercial sensitivities and intellectual ensure appropriate methodologies and data are used in the creation of ISM. property. - 5.1.6 The ISE will use the latest data available where appropriate - 5.1.7 Where multiple data sources exist the ISE will evaluate the data to obtain to the new ISE on appointment.
+This stipulation can be amended by the most statistically sound solution, will document the alternative options and contractual arrangements decided in the tender process. provide an explanation for its decision. - 5.1.8 Where data is open to interpretation the ISE will evaluate the most appropriate methodology and provide an explanation for the use of this methodology. - 5.1.9 Where the ISE considers using data collected or derived through the use of sampling techniques, then the ISE will consider the most appropriat sampling technique and/or the viability of the sampling technique used

-5.1.1.1 where reasonably required, Code Parties must comply the ISE's requests for data made under 5.1.1 5.1.1.2 non-compliance with 5.1.1 will be escalated to the UNCC, who in turn can escalate to the Authority
+- made by Transporters when estimating the amounts of Shrinkage via the Shrinkage Model.
+The Independent Shrinkage Charge must be used by Transporters to accurately account for Shrinkage where so directed by the Authority. - 5.1.16 where reasonably requested to provide data to the Performance Assurance Committee, the ISE shall comply with such requests

-5.1.10 The ISE will present the ISM in draft form (the "Draft ISM"), to Code Parties seeking views and will review all the issues identified and submitted in
+Commented [1]: Need to add text which will anchor to the unc

-5.1.2 The decision as to the most appropriate methodologies and data will rest response. solely with the ISE taking account of any issues raised by any stakeholders during the development and compilation of the ISM.
-5.1.11 The
+5.1.14 Intellectual property is managed by CDSP

-5.1.11 The ISE will provide the Draft and final ISM to relevant stakeholders for publication.
-5.1.12 The Authority's final determination in this process shall be ultiplier that a
+5.1.12 The Authority's final determination in this process shall be binding.